On Meta-Prompting: A Categorical View of Prompting an LLM

+It may be helpful to illustrate this with an example.
 Let \text{\textbf{Summ}} be a task-category whose objects are passages; and the arrows are prompts that take passages to their summaries, such as $f(X) :=\;$``Summarize \{X\}''.
 Since it is possible to obtain a summary of a summary, the arrows are composable and associative, and hence $\text{\textbf{Summ}}$ is a category.
 We assign the internal hom to be the string descriptions of the prompts.

 Let $\text{\textbf{Expand}}$ be the task-category with key points for writing passages, and passages, as objects.
 Its arrows are prompts that take key points to passages, such as $f(X) :=\;$``Write a passage using the following: $\{X\}$''.
 Composition and associativity are symmetric to \textbf{Summ}: all expanded key points are new key points.